Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Conclusion

 \section{Conclusion}

-In this work, we address the critical challenge of data heterogeneity in heart rate prediction by proposing a unified representation learning framework that is robust to both source and user variations.
-Our approach integrates random-feature dropout to mitigate device-specific feature dependencies, a time-aware attention module to capture long-term physiological traits, and a contrastive learning objective to enhance representation discriminability.
-Extensive experiments on both the FitRec and the newly released \textsc{ParroTao} datasets demonstrate that our model consistently outperforms established baselines in terms of predictive accuracy and generalization across diverse devices, users, and sports.
-We further implement our model to downstream applications, illustrating the practical utility of our framework for abnormal heart rate detection and personalized route recommendation.
-Our work provides a solid foundation for robust, personalized heart rate modeling in heterogeneous, real-world environments.
+In this work, we propose a unified representation learning framework to address data heterogeneity in heart rate prediction, proposing multiple components to mitigate device dependencies and enhance representation quality.
+We introduce the \textsc{ParroTao} dataset to better demonstrate real-world heterogeneity challenges.
+Experiments on both FitRec and \textsc{ParroTao} datasets show consistent improvements across diverse devices, users, and sports scenarios, establishing a foundation for robust heart rate modeling in real-world environments.